lokeshjr/spacex-api-postman-automation/README.md

 * package.json
 * package-lock.json

-# Running the tests locally from newman CLI -
+# Running the tests locally from newman cli:

 First you would need to install the node packages/ dependencies in the package.json file.